vinnylg/covid19datascience/README.md

 ### bulletin.inform

-Another side of this project is the generate of epidemiologicy inform, that will be done here
+Another side of this project is the generate of epidemiological inform, that will be done here

 ### bulletin.resources